Jason-Doze/docker_postgresql/README.md

 ## Prerequisites
 Raspberry Pi 400 running Ubuntu server.
 SSH access to Raspberry Pi.
+The hostname of your Raspberry Pi set to `pi`.

 Set the PI_HOST variable to the IP address of your Raspberry Pi and run the pi_local.sh script:
 ```bash